 A theft occurs whenever a person deprives someone else of his or her property with the intention to permanently deprive the owner of its possession.
-In the law the word "theft" is often used to describe a wide range of crimes that involve the taking of property.
+In the law, the word "theft" is often used to describe a wide range of crimes that involve the taking of property.
 For example, embezzlement, extortion, receiving stolen property, and unauthorized use of property can all be considered theft.
 However, grand theft typically applies to what is known as larceny, the theft of personal or tangible property.

 Traditionally, states differentiated between two types of larceny: grand and petit (or petty) larceny.
 These two types of larceny crimes were based on the value of the property stolen, with grand theft applying when the property was more valuable than a specific dollar amount as identified by law.

 How much the property must be worth before the crime is considered a grand theft instead of a petit theft differs between states.
-For example, in many states the difference between petty theft and grand theft is $500.
-This means that someone who steals property worth $499 commits a petty theft, while someone who steals property worth $500 commits grand theft.
+In many states, that amount is somewhere along the lines of $1,000 to $5,000.
+Say the monetary threshold between grand theft and petty theft is $2,500.
+This means that someone who steals property worth $2,499 commits petty theft, while someone who steals property worth $2,500 commits grand theft.

+Valuing property.
 In many grand theft cases, determining the value of the stolen object is a key factor.
 A prosecutor must be able to prove that the stolen property exceeds the grand theft minimum or the accused cannot be convicted of grand theft.
 Value is determined through a variety of methods, such as determining the property's fair market value, the highest reasonable value, or the retail value.

-In some theft crimes, multiple people work together to steal items, or a single person steal multiple items as part of the same theft.
+Theft spree.
+In some theft crimes, multiple people work together to steal items, or a single person steals multiple items as part of the same theft.
 In some states, the law may consider all the property stolen from a single owner, a single location, or as part of a single criminal impulse as a group of items.
-In these states, the value of the individual items is added together to determine of the theft qualifies as grand theft.
+In these states, the value of the individual items is added together to determine if the theft qualifies as grand theft.
 In other states, the value of multiple items cannot be grouped together if there are different victims or there was no unifying plan to steal.

 State theft laws often provide for different degrees of severity of grand theft, with higher degrees representing more significant crimes and coming with more significant penalties.
 For example, a state may punish grand theft in the first degree as any theft of property valued at more than $100,000.
 Grand theft in the second degree, a less serious charge, might apply whenever the value of the property is between $50,000 and $100,000.
-Third-degree grand theft would apply when the property is worth anything above the minimum amount of $500 up to $50,000.
+Third-degree grand theft would apply when the property is worth anything above the minimum amount of $2,500 up to $50,000.

 Being charged with grand theft is always a significant event even if you have never been in trouble with the law before.
-A conviction for a felony theft crime will make your life much more difficult even if you are not sentenced to a lengthy prison term.
+A conviction for a felony crime will make your life much more difficult even if you are not sentenced to a lengthy prison term.
 You need to speak to an experienced criminal defense attorney whenever you are charged with grand theft.
 These crimes are highly dependent on the laws of your state as well as the evidence the prosecution can bring against you.
 Only an experienced attorney in your area can evaluate your case in light of the law, the evidence, as well as his or her experience with the local criminal justice system.